A difference this Obama vacation: No daughters yet

 “When they get here, we’ll let you know,” spokesman Josh Earnest said Wednesday.

-In contrast to President Bill Clinton’s vacations here in the 1990s, when he often was seen around the island, such sightings of Obama generally are limited.
+In contrast to President Bill Clinton’s vacations on the island in the 1990s, when he often was seen in public, such sightings of Obama generally are limited.